Last Updated on December 14, 2022 by Sultana Parvin

 Turmeric, a quite common condiment that has been used for cooking in a variety of foods, particularly in the Indian and South Asian traditional dishes.
 Whereas are we aware of how turmeric itself and its curcuminoid compound namely Curcumin can benefit us?
 Researchers have found remarkable and stunning health benefits of Turmeric and Curcumin.

 Turmeric (Curcuma Longa Linn) contains 2-9% curcuminoid compound, of which almost 75% is curcumin that is said to be an antioxidant powerhouse.
-This antioxidant can boost our immunity and reduce or curing inflammation to preventing breast, pancreatic, prostate, colorectal, and lung cancers.
+This antioxidant can boost our immunity and reduce or curing inflammation to prevent breast, pancreatic, prostate, colorectal, and lung cancers.
 It can prevent and treat Gastrointestinal diseases and heal from Gut and Irritable Bowel Syndrome.

 Some studies have found the effectiveness of curcumin in preventing and improving Type-2 diabetes and reducing the risk of heart disease.
 Due to its inflammatory properties, curcumin is being advised as a long-term treatment option for Osteoarthritis and Arthritis.
 It may even improve our memory by reversing brain degeneration, known as Alzheimer’s disease, and be used as an anti-depression treatment agent.